luispabon/borg-s3-home-backup/README.md

 ### Note: borg backup locking

-We lock the borg backup repository during aws s3 sync to ensure it doesn't change during uploads.
-Borg achieves locks using lock files within the repo, therefore these files will also be backed up to s3 during sync.
-If you ever need to download your backup from s3 it will thus be locked and will need unlocking with `borg break-lock`.
+We lock the borg backup repository during bucket sync to ensure it doesn't change during uploads.
+Borg achieves locks using lock files within the repo, therefore these files will also be backed up to the bucket during sync.
+If you ever need to download your backup from the bucket it will thus be locked and will need unlocking with `borg break-lock`, after you've restored it to the correct repo location.

 ## Restoring backups